Looking for some Korean practice? It’s a critical piece of learning the language, so it’s important to make your practice time fun and effective!

 2. Don’t only memorize Korean phrases

 The first purchase for many people who learn Korean is a phrasebook.
-While this might be able to help you get some basic vocabulary and phrases, it isn’t a good method to help you learn Korean.
-This is because when you first start studying, all of the words in the phrase are unknown, so learning a phrase is like trying to remember a fifteen digit telephone number.
+While this might be able to help you get some basic and common vocabulary, phrases, or sentences, it isn’t a good method to help you learn Korean.
+This is because when you first start studying, all of the words in the phrase or sentences are unknown, so learning a phrase or a sentence is like trying to remember a fifteen digit telephone number.
 It is too long and you are likely to make a mistake when saying it.

 Due to the hierarchical nature of the Korean language, the phrase that you are learning might be wrong anyway as phrasebooks don’t explain when to say 안녕 and when to say 안녕하십니까, for example.
 Once you have enough knowledge to understand the phrases, then learning them will be much easier!